Private Identity Verification

-Human ID is a privacy-preserving identity protocol developed by Holonym Foundation under brand.
-With the use of zero knowledge proofs, Human ID allows proving facts about oneself without revealing the whole identity, enabling organizations and smart contracts to verify their users without storing any sensitive information.
+Human ID is a privacy-preserving identity protocol developed by Holonym Foundation for the human.tech framework.
+Human ID uses zero knowledge proofs to allow for proving facts about oneself without revealing the whole identity, enabling organizations and smart contracts to verify their users without storing any sensitive information.

 Identity verification is often required for legal or practical reasons such as KYC, fraud prevention, proof-of-age, and Sybil resistance.
-However, developing an application that preserves privacy has historically been difficult.
+However, verifying identity while also preserving privacy has historically been difficult.
 This problem is even more prominent in web3, where data is stored on a public ledger.
 Not only is obtaining privacy on a blockcchain difficult, but the adverse affects of losing privacy are greater: "doxxing" a user's wallet address once reveals all of the address' past and future activity.

-Human ID by human.tech is a private credential system that make privacy-preserving identity possible and simple both on- and off-chain use cases.
+Human ID is a private credential system part of the human.tech tool-set that makes privacy-preserving identity possible and simple for both on- and off-chain use cases.

 With a Human ID, user can prove a variety of statements without revealing their identity.
-These include facts needed for compliance, Sybil resistance, and wallet recovery.
+These include facts needed for meeting legal requirements, Sybil resistance to prevent bot attacks, and account or key recovery.
 Example statements are:

 "I have US residency"